 a) Florida Academic Scholars: 3.0 Cum.
-GPA and attempted hours completed per semester, up to 132 semester hours or a bachelor degree.
+GPA and earned hours completed per semester, up to 132 semester hours or a bachelor degree, whichever comes first.

 b) Florida Student Assistance Grant: 2.00 Cum.
-GPA and 24 semester hours per year, up to nine semesters.
+GPA and 24 semester hours per year, up to nine semesters or a bachelor degree, whichever comes first.

 c) Florida Resident Access Grant: 2.00 Cum.
-GPA; and 24 semester hours per year.
+GPA; and 24 semester hours per year or a bachelor degree, whichever comes first.